pierre-rouleau/pel/doc/pel-manual.rst

   - you can either you can access these PDF files directly from Emacs or via the `PEL Index PDF`_ that lists all the PEL PDF files and provides a good starting point.
-For the best user experience use a good web browser like Firefox version 78 or later that can render the PDF files.
+For the best user experience use a good web browser like Firefox [#firefox] version 78 or later that can render the PDF files.
   - see the section `Key Bindings Documentation`_ for more information.

 - a collection of `PEL convenience features`_ which: